linzjs/linz/docs/models.rst

 - ``model`` contains basic information such as the ``label`` and ``description`` of the model.
 - ``labels`` contains human friendly versions of your model's properties, keyed by the property name.
-- ``grid`` contains information used to scaffold the table displaying model records.
+- ``list`` contains information used to scaffold the list displaying model records.
 - ``form`` contains information used to scaffold the edit handler for a model record.
 - ``overview`` contains information used to scaffold the overview for a model record.
 - ``fields`` contains directives to enable/disable fields that Linz automatically adds to models.